 i.SUMMARY OF YESAA PROJECT ASSESSMENT

-Provide a concise summary of the completed YESAA project assessment process that has been completed for the project.
-The resulting Decision Document as well as the Project Evaluation or Project Screening Report should be provided as an appendix of the application report.
+Provide a concise summary of relevant YESAA assessment materials that have been completed for the project.
+This should include the Project Evaluation, Project Screening Report and Decision Document(s).

 ii.SUMMARY OF POST ASSESSMENT STAKEHOLDER ENGAGEMENT